Greenfield Hotel Development in Africa & Middle East: Your Definitive Q&A Hub for 2026 in Africa

 Example: A prominent investment group in Lagos secured a prime site for a hotel but faced an 18-month delay because the required municipal power substation was at capacity, forcing a last-minute, multi-million dollar investment in an independent power plant, impacting the project's initial return projections.

-Access insights related to this question...
+Ajit, access insights related to your question...

 Question from: Adolphe Englebienne - Head of Hospitality Investments, Brussels Belgium

-Currency volatility is a primary concern for cross-border investors.
-A robust financing structure must incorporate natural hedges.
-This involves financing a portion of the project in local currency to service local operational costs and debt.
-For repatriation, the strategy should involve securing approval from the central bank for a 'dividend support mechanism' pre-construction.
+Currency volatility is a primary concern for cross-border investors across African markets.
+A robust financing structure must incorporate natural hedges from the very first term sheet.
+This involves financing a meaningful portion of the project in local currency to service local operational costs and debt.
+Matching local currency revenue streams with local currency liabilities reduces your exposure dramatically.

-Engaging with Development Finance Institutions (DFIs) like Proparco, DFC, or the AfDB is often advantageous, as they can offer longer-term local currency loans or currency risk-sharing facilities not available from commercial lenders.
-Structuring with an offshore holding company that can enter into forward contracts for future cash flows also provides a layer of protection.
+Engaging with Development Finance Institutions (DFIs) like Proparco, DFC, or the AfDB is often advantageous for long-term stability.
+These DFIs can offer longer-term local currency loans or currency risk-sharing facilities not available from commercial lenders.

 Example: A luxury beach resort developer in Zanzibar structured their debt with a mix of a DFI's local currency loan and offshore equity.
 This allowed them to service local costs in Tanzanian Shillings while securing a fixed-rate, repatriable return for international investors.

-Access insights related to this question...
+Adolphe, access insights related to your question...

 Question from: Ayi Renaud Dossavi - Project Developer, Lomé Togo